angelaboo/8-week-sql-challenge/README.md

 # 8-Week SQL Challenge

 This repository contains my solutions to the **[8-Week SQL Challenge](https://8weeksqlchallenge.com)**.
-Each case study is designed to simulate real-world business scenarios, helping to test and improve SQL skills—from basic queries to advanced data analysis techniques.
+Each case study offers a structured approach to testing and improving SQL skills—from basic queries to advanced data analysis techniques—through scenario-based exercises.

 As I complete each challenge, I'll update this repository with my solutions, insights, and learnings.
 Stay tuned for more!